Waltair Veerayya

-Waltair Veerayya is a 2023 Indian Telugu-language action thriller film directed by Bobby Kolli and produced by Mythri Movie Makers.
+Waltair Veerayya is a 2023 Indian Telugu-language action comedy film directed by Bobby Kolli and produced by Mythri Movie Makers.
 The film stars Chiranjeevi as the title character alongside Ravi Teja, Shruti Haasan, Catherine Tresa, Prakash Raj, Bobby Simha, Rajendra Prasad, and Vennela Kishore.
+Notorious smuggler Waltair Veerayya is recruited by RA&W to extradite a dangerous drug lord from Malaysia to India.
+However, the mission reveals a deeper personal vendetta involving Veerayya’s past and his relationship with his late half-brother Vikram Sagar IPS (Teja), an upright police officer.

 The film was announced in August 2021.
 Principal photography commenced in December 2021 with filming taking place in Hyderabad, Visakhapatnam and Malaysia.
 The soundtrack was composed by Devi Sri Prasad with cinematography by Arthur A. Wilson and editing by Niranjan Devaramane.

-The film was Teja's first in over 20 years to feature him in a supporting role, the last being Budget Padmanabham (2001).

-Waltair Veerayya was released on 13 January 2023, coinciding with Sankranti weekend, and received mixed reviews from critics.
+Waltair Veerayya was released on 13 January 2023, coinciding with Sankranti weekend, and received mixed to positive reviews from critics.
 The film became commercially successful at the box office, thus becoming the third highest-grossing Telugu film of 2023.

 Plot

-Background and Family Rift

-Four years before the main action, two brothers in Visakhapatnam—young Veerayya and Vikram Sagar—grow close until an accidental fall, caused by Veerayya’s vertigo, severs their bond.
-As adults, Veerayya runs an ice factory and traffics contraband under the alias “Kaala,” while Vikram rises to ACP, marries Dr. Nithya, and fathers a daughter, Vaishnavi.
-Drug lord Michael Caesar secretly uses Veerayya’s ice business to smuggle cocaine; when tainted ice kills 25 schoolchildren, Michael frames Veerayya and escapes to Malaysia.
-Vikram stages a police “encounter” to lure Michael back, but Michael’s men fatally stab Vikram—and his name is dishonorably besmirched posthumously.
-Nithya and Vaishnavi grieve, blaming Veerayya for both tragedies.

-Debt, Dilemma and the Malaysia Mission

-Now infamous and in debt from legal fees, Veerayya is approached by suspended CI Seethapathi.
+Waltair Veerayya is approached by suspended CI Seethapathi.
 Seethapathi offers to clear Veerayya’s debts if he captures Solomon Caesar—a violent drug baron who has escaped RAW custody—in Malaysia and returns him to India.
 Veerayya accepts and, accompanied by his friends and Seethapathi’s brother‑in‑law, checks into Solomon’s Kuala Lumpur hotel to hatch an abduction plan.